How We Position Your Business

 • Their apparent weaknesses (what they don't emphasize)

-Differences fall into categories.
-Understanding the categories helps you find where you're actually distinct.
+Differences fall into six categories.
+We systematically examine where you're actually distinct:

 Category 1: What You Do